Macrometacorp/docs/docs/_photoniq/fingerprinting/fingerprinting-metrics.md

 ## Unique Visitor Count

-The total number of unique visitors identified by FPS fingerprints over a period.
+The total number of unique visitors identified by FPS over a period.

 ## Request Count